brentsavage/Classification-of-macular-degenerative-pathologies-from-OCT-images-with-speckle-noise/README.md

 # Classification of macular degenerative pathologies from OCT images with speckle noise
 Final Project for BME 548L: Machine Learning and Imaging (Spring 2024, Duke University)

+Brent Savage

+(Comlpeted as a requirement towards Master of Engineering (MEng) in Photonics and Optical Sciences)

 ## Document Descriptions:

 ### OCT Data: